Jonathan-Eboh/Soft_Landing_demo_day_project/README.md

 Optimizations:

-This was a pleasant and rare instance where the pipe line from idea to fully built out piece of software was able to flow with relatively few hitches.
-That said, half way through development the API I was leveraging started to return bad data for some of its entries.
-This lead to me utilizing a conditional clause within my EJS to preclude bad data from being rendered to the front end.
+There were many many optimizations to get this version out the door.
+The most interesting and main optimization involves how I implemented the user being able to make a database with selected data types dynamically.
+In order to get the app up and running properly I decided to opt out of requiring a model for the individual entries in user created databases, which themselves, used a model.
+So only one model up front with this one.

 C.R.U.D

 for this one the paradigm takes the structure of

 Create:

-1)Allows the user to create and specify the details of the database which holds the information for their API.
+1) Allows the user to create and specify the details of the database which holds the information for their API.
-2)Allows the user to add individual data points/entries into the data base previously created.
+2) Allows the user to add individual data points/entries into the data base previously created.

 Read:
 1) The user can navigate to a view that displays a link to all existing APIs.